centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 - Centreon web login with administration rights.

 > Even with a correctly sized server, you should have in mind the best
-> practices and recommendations when creating views so you do not face
+> practices & recommendations when creating views so you don't face
 > performance issues.

 ### Centreon MAP (Legacy) web interface